Grenoble: Festivals

+Venues and performing arts

+The main cultural centre of the city is called MC2 (for Maison de la culture, version 2), which hosts music, theatre, and dance performances.
+The Conservatoire de Grenoble, founded in 1935, is close to MC2.

 The Summum is the biggest concert hall in Grenoble, and the most famous artists produce there.
 Another big hall, Le grand angle, is located nearby in Voiron.
 Smaller halls in the city include the Salle Olivier Messiaen in the Minim Monastery.

-The main cultural center of the city is called MC2 (for Maison de la culture, version 2), which hosts music, theater, and dance performances.
-The Conservatory of Grenoble is founded in 1935.

-There are several theaters in Grenoble, the main one being Grenoble Municipal Theatre (Théatre de Grenoble).
+There are several theatres in Grenoble, the main one being Grenoble Municipal Theatre (Théatre de Grenoble).
 Others are the Théâtre de Création, the Théâtre Prémol, and the Théâtre 145.
-Grenoble also hosts Upstage Productions, which performs once a year through an exclusively English speaking troupe.
+Grenoble also hosts Upstage Productions, which performs once a year through an exclusively English-speaking troupe.

+Visual arts

 There are two main art centres in Grenoble: the Centre national d'Art contemporain (also called Le Magasin) and the Centre d'art Bastille.

+Food

-Grenoble is known for its walnuts, Noix de Grenoble which enjoy an appellation of controlled origin.
+Grenoble is known for its walnuts, Noix de Grenoble which enjoy an appellation d'origine contrôlée.

-The town also hosts a well-known comics publisher, Glénat.
+Crime

+Crime has been a concern in Grenoble for decades, in particular drug trafficking, and more recently racketeering, especially in the construction field.
+Crime in Grenoble and its area has grown significantly in the 2020s.

+In 2020 there were seven shootings recorded.
+In 2022, nine different shootings were recorded in under two months.
+In March 2024, there was a shooting in the suburb of Saint-Bruno, which was one of the primary "deal-points" of rival drug gangs.
+A few months later, seven shootings were recorded over summer, leading to criticism of the mayor, Éric Piolle.
+On 12 February 2025, a grenade was thrown into a pub, and a week later, a ram-raid car was used in an arson attack on a recently-opened public library.
+In March 2025 a former druglord was assassinated on the A41 highway.
+Several more killings of young men were recorded in December of that year.